dbrgn/iboardbot-web/README.md

     {
         "device": "/dev/ttyACM0",
-        "svg_dir": "/path/to/svgdir"
+        "svg_dir": "/path/to/svgdir",
+        "interval_seconds": 900
     }

 If you use the original iBoardBot Arduino, then the `device` will probably be `/dev/ttyACM0`.
 The `svg_dir` points to the directory where SVG files are stored for printing.
+And the `interval_seconds` value will determine in which interval to start draws.

 Now the server is running on `http://127.0.0.1:8000/`.